Welcome to the Skills Guides: a series of pages full of help and advice for all manner of academic and digital skills.

 Now and again on the Skills Guides you might come across a link to one of our even more in-depth Practical Guides.
 Very often these act like something of a course in their own right, taking you through an approach from beginning to end.

 At the top right of the page you'll find a toggle that lets you focus the content on the page to either students, staff, or researchers.
 This primarily changes the training options you'll see displayed on pages within these guides.
-In some cases it will also change the text on a page to be more specific to that particular audience.
+In some cases it will also change the text on a page to be more specific to that particular audience, or even reveal or hide pages not considered relevant for that group.
 We've only recently started working on this feature but we'll be adding more tailoring of content over time.

 Almost everything on the Skills Guides is published under a Creative Commons BY-NC-SA licence so do feel free to make use of what you find on these pages!

-To make sharing easier, a lot of our content can be directly embedded into webpages or the VLE.
+A lot of our content can also be directly embedded into webpages or the VLE.
 Take these boxes, for instance, like this "Reusing content" box you're reading now.
 You'll find most boxes indexed on our Index page, where you can also flick a toggle to show the HTML to use to embed such boxes elsewhere.
 You can do the same for videos and slide decks too.

 The embed codes make use of inline frames (iframes), which are not always the most elegant way to reuse content.
 If you'd like help reusing our content in a more substantive way, get in touch with the Library's DISC team.